NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 > You probably recognize the first 3 product types from the previous
 > lesson, so let us do a small exercise.
 >
-> Alice is a Master's student and need climate data for the period 1998-2003.
+> Alice is a Master's student working on precipitation and she need climate data for the period 1998-2003.
+>
-> Which product types can she use?
+> Which product(s) types can she use?
+>
-> What criteria could she use to make her final choice?
+> Which criteria could she use to make her final choice?
 > > ## Solution
 > > Alice could use:
 > > - Climate projections
 > > - Reanalysis
 > > - Satellite observations
+>
 > and her final choice depends on the variable, the spatial and temporal resolution.
 > {: .solution}
 >